EMF Meters

 Recommended List of EMF Meters and Instruments

 These are the recommendations of Oram Miller, BBEC, EMRS.
-While they are based upon the meters and instruments generally recommended by the Building Biology Institute (BBI), the list below is not specifically endorsed by the IBE.
+While they are based upon the meters and instruments generally recommended by the Building Biology Institute (BBI), the list below is not specifically endorsed by the BBI.

 To view videos in which Oram shows how to use various affordable EMF meters, as well as to purchase those meters from EMF Help Center, click here.
 (Once on the EMF Help Center website, scroll down below each meter to see the links to the videos.)